risc0/risc0/website/api/introduction.md

 To harness the power of ZK, you'll need to:

-1. [Write an application for the RISC Zero zkVM].
+1. [Write an application for the RISC Zero zkVM][zkvm-quickstart].
-2. [Generate proofs for your zkVM application].
+2. [Generate proofs for your zkVM application][bonsai-quickstart].
-3. [Integrate your proofs into on-chain applications].
+3. [Integrate your proofs into on-chain applications][foundry-template].

 ```mermaid